tnagatomi/gh-committed-prs/README.md

 ## Usage

-List pull equests which include commits by you until today
+List pull equests which include commits by you until today:

 ```
 gh committed-prs --from 2024-07-01
 ```

-List pull requests between specific dates
+List pull requests between specific dates:

 ```
 gh committed-prs --from 2024-07-01 --to 2024-12-31
 ```

-List pull requests by specific person (Can be email or name)
+List pull requests by specific person (Can be email or name):

 ```
 gh committed-prs --author john@example.com --from 2024-07-01
 ```

-List pull requests by excluding head branch (Useful for Gitflow alike to exclude release pull requests)
+List pull requests by excluding head branch (Useful for Gitflow alike to exclude release pull requests):

 ```
 gh committed-prs --from 2024-07-01 --exclude-head develop